tyxla/quick-bulk-post-page-creator/README.md

 ## About

 A handy WordPress plugin for batch creation of posts and pages in your preferred hierarchy.
 Indispensable tool for WordPress developers.

+## Notice

+This plugin is still in development and is not ready for use.